Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 ## Failures

 Here under are the failed tests.
-The comments are mostly there for the sake of future versions of XS.
+The comments are primarily here for the sake of future versions of XS.

 ### Language